Echidnophaga gallinacea: Hosts and potential issues

-Echidnophaga gallinacea have been reported to have broad range of hosts.
-The most common are chickens and native birds.
-However, Echidnophaga gallinacea has also been known to attach to turkeys, ducks, dogs, cats, rabbits, rats and native fauna.
-There are also reports of Echidnophaga gallinacea being found on humans.
-An infant from Griffith Park in Los Angeles California was identified to have an Echidnophaga gallinacea attached to their cheek.
-The attachment to the infant was reported to only cause erythema.
+E. gallinacea is found wherever domestic chickens have been introduced, giving it a global distribution.
+Other common host species are domestic and wild birds, rats, dogs, and cats.
+Occasionally humans may be parasitised.

 Echidnophaga gallinacea prefer to target host areas which are void of hair and fur, for chickens this is the eyes, comb and wattle.
 If left, Echidnophaga gallinacea can cause irritation to the host due to feeding, this impact can also increase due to the number of Echidnophaga gallinacea feeding on a host.
 The constant feeding can also cause ulcerations to the skin of the host as well as dermatitis, which can lead to excessive blood loss resulting in anaemia and death.
-Echidnophaga gallinacea has also been found to carry disease causing agents such as rickettsia and bartonella.
+Echidnophaga gallinacea has also been found to carry disease-causing agents such as rickettsia and bartonella.